forem/forem/docs/frontend/instant-click.md

 The way it works is if a user hovers over a hyperlink, chances are their intentions are to click on it.
 InstantClick will start prefetching the page while a user is hovering over a hyperlink, so that by the time they do click on it, it's instantaneous.
-On mobile devices, preloading starts [touchstart](https://developer.mozilla.org/en-US/docs/Web/API/Element/touchstart_event).
+On mobile devices, preloading starts on [touchstart](https://developer.mozilla.org/en-US/docs/Web/API/Element/touchstart_event).

 Aside from prefetching pages, InstantClick also allows you to customize what